arendhil/dungeon-generator/README.md

 - Python 3.4+
 - Pygame

+To install all requirements with pip user:
+`pip install -r REQUIREMENTS`

 maze_generator.py - has the algorithms for generating the maze part (for now there is only the Recursive Backtracker)

 room_placer.py - has the algorithms for placing rooms